Why the United States has the highest number of Covid-19 deaths in the world

 Unlike China, which turned to its public health experts, Trump turned to Vice President Mike Pence and his son-in-law Jared Kushner.
 Thousands of Americans are dying needlessly and we are still a long way from any coherent national plan.
 It is only governors and mayors who jostle and consult with experts from their public health systems, universities and other scientific institutions.

 What would such a national plan be?
-It’s obvious and I described before.
+It is obvious and I have already explained it.

 We would contact symptomatic individuals and isolate them promptly.
 We would research their contacts and also test them.
 We would use phone applications and online registries to support the tracing, testing and isolation processes.
 We would look for symptoms of the public at bus and train stations, airports and other public places.
 We would wear masks in public and constantly use hand sanitizers.
 Our goal would be to identify and isolate potential Covid-19 cases as soon and as quickly as possible using standard public health measures that should have been used from the start but were not.
 In short, we would do what the Asian countries have done to control the epidemic.